Glazzes/react-native-zoom-toolkit/README.md

 - [License](#license)

 ## Motivation
-Pinch to zoom is such an intuitive interaction for mobile device users, this interaction can be found in a wide variety of situations including the following:
+Pinch to zoom is a must have feature for any application that displays images to the user, this one can be found in a wide variety of use cases:
-- Zooming in an image/video contained a chat message, mostly previews
+- Zooming in media contained a chat message
 - Detail screens
 - Cropping an image or video
 - Image galeries

-The idea behind this library is to provide a set of components and utilities for the most common use chases of the "Pinch to Zoom" interaction.
+The idea behind this library is to provide a set of components and utilities for the most common use cases of the Pinch to Zoom interaction.

 ## Features
 - **Limitless**: Smoothly zoom in and out any component you want, you're not limited to images only.